fbpx

 Training twice a day can be challenging for many as our jobs and personal lives can take up a lot of time.

-Some of us may need to do one session immediately after another for time’s sake.
+Some of us may need to do one session immediately after another for time’s sake, as I often do.
 If you need to do this, run first and do your weight training session afterward.

 Doing these sessions consecutively will be hard on your body, and you will likely not perform at your best in the strength session.
 Still, it’s better than eliminating weight training altogether.